Humanitec/freyja-react/README.md

 ## Building the showcase

-To build the showcase project simply run Run `npm run build-prod` to build the project.
+To build the showcase project, you first need to install all dependencies/packages with `npm install` and then simply run `npm run build-prod` to build the project.
 The build artifacts will be stored in the `showcase/` directory.

 ## Development server